FeryalStudyCodes/Maintenance-App/README.md

 Request a maintenance service.

 Used language and tools
-I used the JAVA language in android studio, for database I use Room db, the used pattern is Repository Pattern, for Api I used Retrofit.
+I used the JAVA language in Android Studio, for database I use Room db, the used pattern is Repository Pattern, for Api I used Retrofit.